Constraining models for the origin of ultra-high-energy cosmic rays with a novel combined analysis of arrival directions, spectrum, and composition data measured at the Pierre Auger Observatory: Discussion and conclusion

-The best agreement with the data for models with a background source evolution following the star-formation rate is found for the SBG model with a hard spectral index, a signal fraction of $\sim20\%$ at 40\,EeV and a blurring\footnote{Note that in the non-resonant scattering regime, the expected root-mean-square blurring from turbulent magnetic fields is $\delta_\mathrm{rms} \simeq 20^\circ \frac{B}{2.5\,\mathrm{nG}} \frac{10\,\mathrm{EV}}{E/Z} \sqrt{\frac{d_\mathrm{source}}{4\,\mathrm{Mpc}}} \sqrt{\frac{l_\mathrm{c}}{\mathrm{Mpc}}}$~\cite{mollerach_progress_2018}, allowing for conclusions on the corresponding coherence length $l_\mathrm{c}$ and magnetic field strength $B$ for the observed blurring of $20^\circ$ at $R=10$ EV.} of $\sim20^\circ$ for a particle with a rigidity of 10\,eV.
-For this model, a test statistic of TS$_\mathrm{tot}^\mathrm{SBG}=27.6$ is reached.
-Compared to the analysis using only the (energy-independent) arrival directions~\cite{the_pierre_auger_collaboration_p_abreu_arrival_2022, the_pierre_auger_collaboration_a_aab_et_al_indication_2018} with TS$_\text{ADs-only}^\mathrm{SBG}=25.0$, this corresponds to an increase.
 Even when considering the most important systematic effects on the energy and \xmax scales, the total test statistic of the combined fit is still TS$_\mathrm{tot}^\mathrm{SBG+syst}=25.6$.
 Additionally, different to Refs.~\cite{the_pierre_auger_collaboration_p_abreu_arrival_2022, the_pierre_auger_collaboration_a_aab_et_al_indication_2018} no scan of the energy threshold is necessary as the whole energy dependency is included in the astrophysical model for the combined fit.
 In Ref.~\cite{t_bister_for_the_pierre_auger_collaboration_combined_2021} the conversion of the total test statistic to a significance was investigated.
 We found that the significance can approximately be calculated using a $\chi^2$ distribution with two degrees of freedom for the two additional fit parameters ($f_0$, $\delta_0$) compared to the respective reference model.
 With this, the 1-sided significance of the SBG model amounts to $\sim4.5\sigma$ (or $\sim4.7\sigma$ when not including the effects of experimental systematic uncertainties).
 The total test statistic is dominated by a region in which two interesting source candidates reside, NGC 4945 and Centaurus A. In a separate investigation of a model where we picked just Centaurus A on top of a homogeneous background, a test statistic of around TS$_\mathrm{tot}^\mathrm{Cen A}\simeq20$ is found, which is almost independent of the background evolution and systematic uncertainties.
 The contribution of Centaurus A to the total flux is estimated to be around $3\%$ at 40\,EeV (although this fraction could be as large as $25\%$ for the case of flat evolution), with a dominant nitrogen component reaching Earth above this energy.
 The signal fraction and blurring for the model with Centaurus A as a single source are in agreement with the ones obtained for NGC 4945 in the case of the SBG model.